eliseydudin/ict-solutions/README.md

 all other solutions can be ran using their respective programs (like go & python)

 # contributing
-any contributions are welcome! provide any solutions for any website with programming tasks like this, the only requirement is that they pass _some_ tests
+any contributions are welcome! provide any solutions for any website with programming tasks, the only requirement is that they pass _some_ tests